AH-Tran/STELLA_LogUI/README.md

 ### Troubleshooting
 1. Both the STELLA Dashboard and the LogUI Control App might want to occupy the same port localhost:8000 by default.
 Consider changing the port of either via STELLA's docker-compose file or LogUI's docker-compose file.

-2. When installing Go: Make sure that Go's installation directory AND Go's `$GOPATH` variable are added to your system's `$PATH` environment variable, otherwise, bigbro commands might not be recognized.
-In Ubuntu 20.04, this done by doing the following:
+2. When installing Go: Make sure that Go's installation directory AND Go's `$GOPATH` variable are added to your system's `$PATH` environment variable.
+Otherwise, bigbro commands might not be recognized.
+In Ubuntu 20.04, this is done by doing the following:

 Open the `bashrc` file:
 ```